 the history of dr. martens

-To celebrate Dr. Martens’ 57th birthday, we hereby present a little history lesson in the iconic boot.
+We humbly present a little history lesson on the iconic boot.

 You’ve seen them around everywhere: those classic, eight-holed boots with the distinctive tag peeping out the back, yellow stitching all the way around and a soft-looking “bouncing sole”.
 In the pop culture world, just about everyone has donned them, from Madonna to Jared Leto to Daria and even the Pope, who had a white pair custom-made.
 Look around at any music festival and you’ll see them in the hundreds, providing comfort and style to eager partygoers.

 Whether they’re paired with skinny jeans or a floral dress, Doc Martens are a staple worldwide – so much so, that they’ve been named a British design icon.

 But where did they come from?Nice snap of British punks wearing Docs by Ted Polhemus.

 The story begins in 1945 with a 25-year-old German soldier, Dr Klaus Märtens.
 Out of action from a broken foot, our crafty doctor pal found that his regular boots were too harsh on his injuries, and designed air-padded soles out of tires to speed up his recovery.

 He showed his engineer friend, Herbert Fünk, and the two decided to go into business together, creating these ultra-comfy shoes for wider sale.
 Within a decade, the shoes were flying off the shelves in their native country.